Transfer at Kuala Lumpur Airport

 - National -> national: no check

-If you have a guaranteed transfer (connecting flight is purchased on one booking), you do not need to leave the transit area.
+If you have a guaranteed transfer (connecting flight purchased on one booking), you do not need to leave the transit area.

 Do I need to collect my luggage?